WorldBrain/Memex/Readme.md

       folder from this repo.
     * Others browsers: let know if you have tested it!

-*If NPM (during `make`) fails to install dependencies because a nasty firewall blocks the `git://` protocol, check [this solution](http://stackoverflow.com/questions/4891527/git-protocol-blocked-by-company-how-can-i-get-around-that/10729634#10729634)*

 ### Automatic recompilation

 If the steps above worked, running `make watch` will trigger a quick